charliecalvert/CloudNotes/Assignments/Prog219Final2016.md

 ## Overview

-The Prog 219 Final for 2016.

-The Prog 272 Final for 2016 should contain, at minimum, the following elements:
+The Prog 219 Final for 2016 should contain, at minimum, the following elements:

-- Home and About pages
+1. Home and About pages
-- Renewables by index
-- Renewables by Year
+- Renewables by Index and Renewables by Year pages
 - Simple Format Page
-- Use a Bootswatch theme
+- A Bootswatch theme
+- Karma tests run smoothly
+- **grunt check** comes back clean
+- Running your program on Heroku

 These features of your final demonstrate that you understand the basics taught in the course, that you came to class regularly, and made a good faith effort to complete the course.

 Your next priority should be to:

-- Thoroughly refactor your code into
+- Be sure your code is thoroughly refactored into
-  - Renewable folders on the client and server
+  - Renewable and Energy Types folders on the client and server
   - Files in the routes directory for handling various tasks such as responding to requests for  **renewables** data, **high-tech-energy** data and **settings** data.
 - At least one of the following:
   - High Tech Energy Overview Page